 What Is A Leap Year?
 Here's What You Need To Know About A 366-Day Calendar

-While it's fun to think that people born on leap years age extremely slowly, it's enough to make you wonder why leap years exist and why anyone would make the calendrical system so complicated.
-However, like so many things in this reality, it's easy to just believe them as they are, right?
+While it's fun to think that people born on Feb.
+29 (aka Leap Day) age extremely slowly, it's enough to make you wonder why leap years exist and why anyone would make the calendrical system so complicated.
+However, like so many things in this reality, it's easy to believe them as they are.
 I mean, have you ever asked yourself why the sky is blue?
 Why the sun rises in the east and sets in the west?
-Obviously, there are scientific explanations behind these things, but they just seem so normal that you might not think to figure out why they are the way they are.
-If you're fed up with just accepting the existence of leap years, here's everything you need to know about why we have them.
+Obviously, there are scientific explanations behind these things, but they seem so normal that you might not think to figure out why they are the way they are.
+If you're fed up with simply accepting the existence of leap years, here's everything you need to know about why they happen:

 What Is The Point Of A Leap Year?

-Before we answer the million dollar question, let's take a look at why there are 365 days in our trusty Gregorian calendar in the first place.
-Did you know it's all based on how long it takes planet Earth to revolve around the sun?
+Let's take a look at why there are 365 days in the Gregorian calendar in the first place: It's all based on how long it takes Earth to revolve around the sun.
 According to TimeAndDate.com, it takes Earth 365.242189 days to make a full revolution around the sun.
 To make this mind-boggling number a little easier to understand, it translates to 365 days, 5 hours, 48 minutes, and 45 seconds.
-However, do you notice something funny?
-With only 365 days in a typical calendrical year, where does the additional 5 hours, 48 minutes, and 45 seconds go?
-That's right, you guessed it: It all adds up to make the extra day in a leap year.
+However, with only 365 days in a typical calendrical year, where does the additional 5 hours, 48 minutes, and 45 seconds go?
+It all adds up to make the extra day in a leap year.

 Without a 366-day leap year taking place every four years, the Gregorian calendar would get all kinds of messed up and confusing.
 In fact, TimeAndDate.com mentions that without leap years, there would be an additional 24 days to account for after 100 years.